keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 Extracting _the_ term from `List[A]` flatly doesn't make sense as it has the effect of an unknown number of instances.

-Because there is no way to generalize extracting a term from a context, functors don’t allow you to operate on contexts in such a way that an instance of the term can "escape" them.
+Because there is no way to generalize extracting a term from a context, functors don’t allow you to operate on contexts in such a way that an instance of the term can _escape_ them.

-Most importantly, by keeping all operations against terms within their context, the context’s specific effects remain abstracted.
+Most importantly, by keeping all operations against terms within their context, contexts' specific effects remain abstracted.
 Asynchronous operations with `Future[A]` remain asynchronous, the length of `List[A]` remains unknown, and `Option[A]` may or may not be present.

 Functors thus _preserve structure_ by keeping operations within the context.
 For example, applying `map` on a `List[A]` or `BinaryTree[A]`.